 95- Realize as quickly as you can that the gym is not a place to compete, but a place to practice positions.
 “Only by hitting and working on your weaknesses will you become a well-rounded fighter.
 This business of ‘winning a roll’ is silly and limits a student in learning,” Saulo Ribeiro reminds us.

 96- Experiment with breathing techniques, Ginástica Natural and yoga to improve your performance as an athlete.
-Although shunned in the old days, these days these resources have been largely accepted by the greatest of – even in the UFC.
+Although shunned in the old days, these days these resources have been largely accepted by the greatest..

 97- Prepare your speech for the ceremony when you receive your black belt.

-98- Write up your own list of 50, 100 or 200 goals you WILL meet achieve reaching black belt.
+98- Write up your own list of 50, 100 or 200 goals you WILL meet before becoming a black-belt.

 99- Apply the principal law of Jiu-Jitsu (“Minimum effort for maximum efficiency”) to your own life.
 Face challenges in the simplest way possible, as this will certainly be the most efficient.